mehmetakbulut/SignalR.Strong/README.md

 - Strongly-typed calls from client to server
 - Strongly-typed handlers for server to client calls
-- Support for client-to-server and server-to-client streams using `Channel.Reader<T>`
+- Support for client-to-server and server-to-client streams using `ChannelReader<T>`
 - No magic strings
 - Small overhead per call and no additional overhead during streaming